 3. Christmas Gift Guide

 A Christmas gift guide not only allows you to showcase a selection of your products, but will also add real value in helping to give people ideas for Christmas presents.
 The most effective way to do this is to create a high impact website landing page.
-Show a small selection of gift ideas in the email, then get people to visit the landing page to see more.
+Show a small selection of gift ideas in an initial email, then get people to visit the landing page to see more.

 Give people a helping hand by selecting products that would make popular or unusual Christmas gift.